Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Conclusions

 \section{Conclusions}

-In this paper, we use sparse autoencoders to identify directions in the model's representation space that encode a form of self-knowledge about entities.
+In this paper, we use sparse autoencoders to identify directions in the model's representation space that suggest the presence of encoded knowledge awareness about entities.
 These directions, found in the base model, are causally relevant to the knowledge refusal behavior in the chat-based model.
 We demonstrated that, by manipulating these directions, we can control the model's tendency to refuse answers or hallucinate information.
 We also provide insights into how the entity recognition directions influence the model behavior, such as regulating the attention paid to entity tokens, and their influence in expressing knowledge uncertainty.
 Finally, we uncover directions representing model uncertainty to specific queries, capable of discriminating between correct and mistaken answers.
+While our primary focus in this work centers on the representation of knowledge awareness and uncertainty, the methodology we present for discovering these latent directions is generalizable to any other type of binary~(\Cref{sec:exp_setup}) and continuous~(\Cref{sec:uncertainty_directions}) features.
 This work contributes to our understanding of language model behavior and opens avenues for improving model reliability and mitigating hallucinations.